ndronos/c-nomorph/C-as-Punk-Rock.md

 (branching on an `if-else`, looping through a `while` loop), or the evaluation of an expression.

+... consider what the systemhas to do to evaluate...
+After the declarations, the line... requires first evaluating the expression... then evaluating... expression... which can be replaced with...
+This is exactly how we humans do it when facing an expression like this, but C carries this evaluate-and-substitute principle further.

 (Klemens, 2015) C 101 pp. 352-353
 ```